Dabigatran (By mouth)

 - Open only 1 bottle of this medicine at a time.
 Use each bottle within 4 months after it is opened.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how dabigatran works.
 Tell your doctor if you are also using any of the following:

 - NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of bleeding problems, stomach ulcers, spinal problems, or have had surgery on your spine.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, antiphospholipid syndrome, or a history of bleeding problems, stomach ulcers, spinal problems, or have had surgery on your spine.

 - This medicine can cause you to bleed and bruise more easily.
 Take precautions to avoid injury.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.
 Severe bleeding can be life-threatening.

 - Do not stop using this medicine without asking your doctor.
 Your risk of stroke is higher if you suddenly stop using this medicine.